 The possibilities are endless really, depending on what credit card issuers are willing to offer.

 Tip: If you want to churn successfully, make sure you don’t carry a balance on any of your credit cards.

 Zero balances on existing cards will up your chances of getting approved for subsequent credit cards, even if you apply for stacks and stacks of new cards constantly.

 Downsides to Credit Card Churning

-While this might sound like a great idea, or even a second job or side hustle, credit card churning does have plenty of downsides.
+While it might sound like a great idea, or even a second job or side hustle, credit card churning does have plenty of downsides.

 Hey, it’s great to earn cash back, but not by spending more money than you normally spend.
 That kind of defeats the purpose, right?

-In fact, Chase has already introduced the so-called 5/24 rule, which automatically denies you if you’ve already opened five new credit cards in the past two years.
+It automatically denies you if you’ve already opened five new personal credit cards in the past two years.
 That should stop most churners in their tracks.